OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### `transfer`

 Moves `amount` tokens from the caller’s account to `recipient`.
-It returns `1` representing a bool if succeeds.
+It returns `1` representing a bool if it succeeds.

 Parameters: